-Section D: Credit for Reinsurance Issues Related to Certified Reinsurers Section E: Credit for Reinsurance Issues Related to the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") Q16.
+Introduction 6 Background 8 Section A: General Issues Regarding Credit for Reinsurance or 9 to .10 .11 .12 policy or a guaranteed living or death benefit provided in a variable annuity contract? .
+16 .
+16 Section C: Credit for Reinsurance Issues Related to Asset Adequacy Analysis .
+18 .
+19 e Section D: Credit for Reinsurance Issues Related to Certified Reinsurers being designated as a certified reinsurer, the reinsurer held an irrevocable letter of credit equal to 100 percent of the credit for reinsurance that my company was taking.
+What amount of security must the reinsurer now hold for my company to take full reserve credit on this agreement? change in rating? change in rating: Se ection E: Credit for Reinsurance Issues Related to the Dodd-Frank Wall Street Reform and onsumer Protection Act ("Dodd-Frank Act") Q16.
 My state of domicile has recognized credit for reinsurance for certain risks my company has ceded under a reinsurance agreement.
 Can another state disallow credit for reinsurance for these risks?
 Q17.
 What is a "covered agreement" under the Dodd-Frank Act and what effect could such agreement have on credit for reinsurance?
 Q18.
 On Jan.
 13, 2017, the Treasury announced the successful completion of a covered agreement with the European Union (the "Covered Agreement").
-Which provisions of the Covered Agreement would have an impact on U.Sbased reinsurers and cedents?20 Section F: Credit for Reinsurance Issues Related to Principle-Based Reserving Q19.
+Which provisions of the Covered Agreement would have an impact on U.Sbased reinsurers and cedents?22 Se ection F: Credit for Reinsurance Issues Related to Principle-Based Reserving26 50 Q19.
 Under what circumstances is a reinsurance agreement or amendment included in the calculation of principle-based reserves?
-Q20.
-If a reinsurance agreement or amendment does not qualify for credit for reinsurance under the terms of the APPM, how is the minimum reserve under VM-20 affected?
-Q21.
-How is credit for reinsurance defined for life insurance policies subject to principlebased reserving?
+26 Q20.
+If a reinsurance agreement or amendment does not qualify for credit for reinsurance under the terms of the APPM, how is the minimum reserve under VM-20 affected?26 Q21.
+How is credit for reinsurance defined for life insurance policies subject to principle- based reserving?
 Q22.
-How is the pre-remstrance-ceded minimum reserve calculated under Vivi-20?23 Section G: Credit for Reinsurance Issues Addressed by AG 48, the 2016 Revision to the Credit for Reinsurance Model Law, and the Reserve Financing Model Regulation Q23.
-What reinsurance issues are addressed by AG 48 and the Reserve Financing Model Regulation?
-Q24.
+How is the pre-reinsurance-ceded minimum reserve calculated under VM-20?28 ~ ection G: Credit for Reinsurance Issues Addressed by AG 48, the 2016 Revision to the Credit IO r Reinsurance Model Law, and the Reserve Financing Model Regulation Q23.
+What reinsurance issues are addressed by AG 48 and the Reserve Financing Model Regulation?30 Q24.
 When were AG 48 and the Reserve Financing Model Regulation adopted and what are their effective dates?
 Q25.
-To which policies do the Reserve Financing Model Regulation and AG 48 apply?27 Q26.
-What constitutes Primary Security and Other Security?
-Q27.
-What are the "Required Level of Primary Security" and the "Actuarial Method"?28 Q28.
+To which policies do the Reserve Financing Model Regulation and AG 48 apply?31 Q26.
+What constitutes Primary Security and Other Security?31 Q27.
+What are the "Required Level of Primary Security" and the "Actuarial Method"?32 Q28.
 What is the impact of the Reserve Financing Model Regulation on credit for reinsurance taken relative to reinsurance of XXX/AXXX business?
 Q29.
 What is the impact of AG48 on credit for reinsurance taken relative to reinsurance of XXX/AXXX business?
 Q30.
 To which situations involving the reinsurance of XXX/AXXX business do the Reserve Financing Model Regulation and AG 48 not apply?
 Q31.
 What are the differences between the original version of AG 48 and the Reserve